stephenharris/behat-wordpress-extension/docs/about.md

 ## Contributions are welcomed!

 If you encounter a bug, have a suggestion, or would like to help the project grow, please get in contact via [Github](https://github.com/paulgibbs/behat-wordpress-extension).
-Thank you!